![]() |

 topic, I have elected to share only a couple of examples.

-"Squaring the square" with areas of different sizes was long claimed to be impossible.
+"Squaring the square" with areas of unique sizes was long considered to be impossible.
 In 1939, however, R.P.
 Sprague of Germany published a 55-square solution.
-A major "improvement" upon that discovery was this 26-square layout, first published by W.P.
+A major 'improvement' upon that discovery was this 26-square layout, first published by W.P.
 Tutte of Canada in 1940: